-66. Control of funds
+65. Control of funds

-- (1) The Company must open an account in the name of the Company with a financial institution from which all expenditure of the Company is made and into which all funds received by the Company are deposited. - (2) Subject to any restrictions imposed at a general meeting, the Board may approve expenditure on behalf of the Company. - (3) The Board may authorise the Treasurer or any other person to expend funds on behalf of the Company up to a specified limit without requiring specific approval from the Board for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments of the Company must be signed by - (a) TWO (2) Directors; - (b) ONE (1) Director and a person authorised by the Board; or - (c) any other person or combination of persons authorised by resolution of the Board from time to time, subject to any approval limits or other conditions (whether express or implied) attached to such authority. - (5) All funds of the Company must be deposited into the Company's account within FIVE (5) working days after their receipt.
+- (1) The Company must open an account in the name of the Company with a financial institution from which all expenditure of the Company is made and into which all funds received by the Company are deposited. - (2) Subject to any restrictions imposed at a general meeting, the Board may approve expenditure on behalf of the Company. - (3) The Board is responsible for the management of the Company's funds and may authorise any person to expend funds on behalf of the Company up to a specified limit without requiring specific approval from the Board for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments of the Company must be signed by - (a) TWO (2) Directors; - (b) ONE (1) Director and a person authorised by the Board; or - (c) any other person or combination of persons authorised by resolution of the Board from time to time, subject to any approval limits or other conditions (whether express or implied) attached to such authority. - (5) All funds of the Company must be deposited into the Company's account within FIVE (5) working days after their receipt.

-67. Financial statements and financial reports
+66. Financial statements and financial reports